hashicorp/packer/website/source/docs/builders/amazon-chroot.html.md

     AMI with an encrypted boot volume (discarding the initial unencrypted AMI in the process).
 Default `false`.

+-   `kms_key_id` (string) - The ID of the KMS key to use for boot volume encryption.
+    This only applies to the main `region`, other regions where the AMI will be copied will be encrypted by the default EBS KMS key.

 -   `from_scratch` (boolean) - Build a new volume instead of starting from an existing AMI root volume snapshot.
 Default `false`.
 If true, `source_ami` is no longer used and the following options become required: